petemiron/nats-streaming-server/deploy/packer/README.md

     $ vagrant ssh

 # Running the AWS build
-This assumes you've installed and configured aws command line tools on the same box you're running your build from.
+This assumes you've installed and configured [aws command line tools](https://aws.amazon.com/cli/) on the same box you're running your build from.

 ```
 packer build aws-ubuntu-16.04-amd64.json
 ```

+# Deploying the AWS build
+A reference template terraform is provided [here](../terraform/) for AWS.

 ## Configuration